New UK Health and Care Visa

-Want to hear a success story from one of our doctors who successfully passed IELTS on their first attempt with My IELTS Classroom?
+Listen to one of our doctors who successfully passed IELTS on their first attempt with My IELTS Classroom talking about their IELTS journey.
 Then click below to listen to Noor talk about her journey from Pakistan to the UK.

 Once again, if you are a medical professional who needs help passing IELTS so that you can move to the UK, then we can offer you the highest-level support.

 All My IELTS Classroom teachers hold a CELTA (which is the Cambridge teaching qualification), are native speakers and have at least 5 years experience preparing students for the exam..
 Most importantly, we care as much about your IELTS result as you do.